 Scope of Work

-EnerMech EPS were tasked with the fast deployment of a team of EEHA Specialists to Korea to perform EEHA inspections.
-The team were required to perform over 1,800 inspections on a number of modules to ensure they were up to Australian Standards, specifically, Electrical Installation Inspections and Maintenance in Explosive Atmospheres AS/NZS 60079.17 and Electrical Installations AS/NZS 3000:2017 prior to shipment to the Gorgon Project in Northwest West Australia.
+EnerMech were tasked with the fast deployment of a team of EEHA Specialists to Korea to perform EEHA inspections.
+The teams were required to perform over 1,800 inspections on a number of modules to ensure they were up to Australian Standards, specifically, Electrical Installation Inspections and Maintenance in Explosive Atmospheres AS/NZS 60079.17 and Electrical Installations AS/NZS 3000:2017 prior to shipment to the Gorgon Project in Northwest West Australia.

-The modules were also required to comply with Gorgon’s strict Protecting People and the Environment policy for the project, a specialised set of protocol designed by ecologists and independent experts to protect Barrow Island’s unique biodiversity and minimise impacts on native flora and fauna.
+The modules were also required to comply with Gorgon’s strict Protecting People and the Environment policy for the project, a specialised set of protocol designed by ecologists and independent experts to protect Barrow Island’s unique biodiversity and minimize impacts on native flora and fauna.
 Compliance includes ‘wash-downs’ of each module prior to shipping to ensure no foreign or destructive elements are introduced to the island during the construction process.

 The project objectives were essential to meeting to construction milestones on Barrow Island, resulting in cost savings for the client.

-The highest safety standards were adhered to at all stages in line with client and EnerMech EPS policy.
+The highest safety standards were adhered to at all stages in line with client and EnerMech policy.
 The language barrier was addressed via Korean to English language cards which were distributed during inductions.
 Project planning required the supply of suitable clothing and equipment to deal with cold conditions on site.

-Wash downs and other planned works were performed on the modules and as such EnerMech EPS staff scheduled their inspections in unison to respond to project requirements, ensuring labour was effectively utilised at all times to meet and exceed project timeframes.
+Wash downs and other planned works were performed on the modules and as such EnerMech staff scheduled their inspections in unison to respond to project requirements, ensuring labour was effectively utilised at all times to meet and exceed project timeframes.

 The inspections were safely carried out to the highest standard while still meeting or exceeding all project milestones despite often challenging conditions.
 Successful project completion culminated in significant cost and time savings for our client.